 Old Sacramento Underground Tours

 One of the most interesting destinations for a Sacramento history lesson is known only by locals – but its popularity is growing.
 The Old Sacramento underground walking tour is one hour long and includes the viewing and exploration of excavated foundations and enclosed paths as you see a long-buried ghost town version of Sacramento.

 Tours are great for kids due to uneven walking surfaces, low ceilings and audio headsets to add to the fun.
-Tickets cost $10 per youth aged 6-17 and adults are $15.
+As of July 2019, tickets cost $12 per youth aged 6-17 and adults are $18.
 Special pricing is available for tour groups, including those coming with a school.
 Call (916) 808-7973 for reservation information.

 Old Sacramento is also home to a variety of educational programs that are free of charge and encompasses a wide range of topics.
 The Old Sacramento Puppet Show, for example, is a 20-minute program that features colorful characters discussing the Gold Rush, the coming of the railroad to California and life in Sacramento during the days of the Wild West.

 An hour-long program entitled Agriculture and Life on the Farm is also available, showing children what fruits and vegetables were grown in Sacramento Valley’s early years, as well as plenty of hands-on learning activities to enjoy.